kartik-v/bootstrap-fileinput/README.md

 **Optional Dependent Plugins**

-- The `canvas-to-blob.min.js` file is the source for the [JavaScript-Canvas-to-Blob plugin by blueimp](https://github.com/blueimp/JavaScript-Canvas-to-Blob).
+- The `piexif.min.js` file is the source for the [Piexifjs plugin by hMatoba](https://github.com/hMatoba/piexifjs).
 It is required to be loaded before `fileinput.min.js` if you wish to use the image resize feature of the **bootstrap-fileinput** plugin.
 - The `sortable.min.js` file is the source for the [Sortable plugin by rubaxa](https://github.com/rubaxa/Sortable).
 It is required to be loaded before `fileinput.min.js` if you wish to sort the thumbnails in the initial preview.
 - The `purify.min.js` file is the source for the [DomPurify plugin by cure53](https://github.com/cure53/DOMPurify).
 It is required to be loaded before `fileinput.min.js` if you wish to purify your HTML for HTML content preview.